Fed's Evans sees benefits to overshooting inflation target

 The U.S. central bank is still mulling another rate increase almost a year after raising rates from near zero last December.

-While Evans has repeatedly cautioned against raising rates again amid tepid inflation, he last week said he would be "fine" with a rate hike in December as long as any further moves were tied more explicitly to improvements in inflation indicators.

-The Fed looks increasingly likely to raise interest rates in December as long as job gains and inflation show further signs of strengthening.
+The Fed looks increasingly likely to raise interest rates this December as long as job gains and inflation show further signs of strengthening.

 The Fed also meets in early November but traders do not expect a move then given its proximity to the U.S. election.